MultiSafepay/docs/content/integrations/hosted/shopfactory/_index.md

 title_short: "ShopFactory"
 ---
 Easily integrate MultiSafepay payment solutions into your ShopFactory webshop with the free plugin.<br>
-This plugin is managed by our partner ShopFactory, for support please contact [ShopFactory](https://www.shopfactory.nl/contents/nl/d122.html).
+This plugin is managed by our partner ShopFactory.
+For support please contact [ShopFactory](https://www.shopfactory.nl/contents/nl/d122.html) directly.